-In 2022, the University of Oregon established The Ballmer Institute for Children’s Behavioral Health, a bold new approach to improving the behavioral health and wellness of Oregon’s children.
-The Portland-based institute is made possible by a lead gift of more than $425 million from Connie and Steve Ballmer, co-founders of Ballmer Group Philanthropy.
+In 2022, the University of Oregon established the Ballmer Institute for Children’s Behavioral Health.
+This vision is made possible by a $425 Million transformational gift from Connie and Steve Ballmer, co-founders of Ballmer Group Philanthropy.

 Latest news from the Ballmer Institute

 State-level macro-economic factors moderate the association of low income with brain structure and mental health in U.S. children